-With Definitive Healthcare's platform, you can utilize redacted claims data to map a patient journey using diagnosis codes and procedure codes to determine diagnoses and see procedures that might be a deeper indicator of your target population.
+With Definitive Healthcare's Medical Claims database, users can leverage patient claims data to map a patient journey using diagnosis and procedure codes and determine which physicians and surgeons are treating your target population.
 These results can be further segmented by factors like geography and hospital or health system affiliation.

 In this webinar, Shamdsuddin discusses how providers use medical claims to:

 Understand population health trends and community healthcare needs

 Cultivate care networks that provide high-value care at low costs

 Pinpoint the strengths and weaknesses of their unique facility